 they are probably right.
 What you need to know that ITB’s only become too tight from cycling if the opposite hip is dropping.
 You can roll out the ITB to your heart’s content but if you don’t tackle the root cause; poor on seat symmetry; the problem will continue.
 The larger question is why are you dropping the hip on the opposite side to your ITB insertion pain at the knee?

 Too high a seat height is the most common reason but to that needs to be added the following common possibilities.
 An uncompensated for short leg or any factor that challenges the stability and symmetry of the pelvis.
-It could be a dropping arch on one side, a much tighter psoas on one side or a whole host of other things.
+It could be a dropping arch on one side, a much tighter psoas or adductors (or both) on one side or a whole host of other possibilities.
 The basic message I am trying to get across is that if you are told your knee pain is due to a tight ITB, take the question one step further and ask yourself or your health professional why the ITB on that side is tight to start with.
-When that question is properly answered, then you can tackle root causes rather than the aftermath or fallout from them.
+When that question is properly answered, then you can tackle root causes rather than only the aftermath or fallout from them.

 6. Seat Setback: An ideal seat setback balances the loads on the knee joint from the front and the back.
 The further back the seat, the more the rear chain is enlisted; gluteals and hamstrings.
 The further forward the seat, the more the quadriceps are enlisted.
 If there is too much emphasis on front or rear chains with the majority of stresses on the joint all being from one direction, then knee pain from overloading from front or back can result.
-Often this is in conjunction with lack of necessary foot correction, poor cleat placement and too high or too low a seat height
+Often this happens in conjunction with lack of necessary foot correction, poor cleat placement and too high or too low a seat height

 7. Bar Position: If the bars are too low or too far away, knee pain MAY be a price paid for the compensatory contortions the rider undergoes in an effort to reach the bars while attempting to maintain stability in their position.
 All compensatory responses to a challenge to position evoke an asymmetric response.
 Often this involves a pelvic shift to one side.
 This in turn causes each leg to extend differing distances to the pedals and each leg to work through a different plane of movement.
 One or both knees will potentially protest if the rider rides often enough, long enough or hard enough with poor bar position.